On This Page

 About This Park

-The Skagit Valley was carved by retreating glaciers and is characterized by excellent outdoor recreation opportunities in a natural, wilderness-like setting.
-Visitors can enjoy hiking along 50 km of trails, river fishing, camping, and picnicking.
+The Skagit Valley was carved during the ice ages by advancing continental glaciers and is characterized by excellent outdoor recreation opportunities in a natural, wilderness-like setting.
+Visitors can enjoy hiking along 50 km of trails, river and lake fishing, camping, picnicking, and horseback riding.

 Know Before You Go